Vlosyros/SharkByte/README.md

 <p align="center">
   An all-in-one service designed to test whether there are controls to mitigate and combat a phishing attack.
 </p>

+The ever-growing increase in successful organizational compromise using phishing techniques has significantly increased.
+In 2024, there were various successful phishing cases, with some of the more critical cases including:

+1. Azure Data Breach (Phishing) - In February 2024, Microsoft suffered from the largest data breach recorded to date.
+The success of this attack stemmed from phishing.
+Threat actors embedded malicious documents into emails that led victims to phishing websites.
+This attack targeted mid and senior-level company executives...
+2. MGM Resorts Data Breach (Vishing) -  In September 2023, a well-respected hotel and casino chain, suffered a Vishing attack launched by APT ALPHV and Scattered Spider.
+The success of this attack stemmed from a Vishing attack, in which the attacker called MGM IT Help Desk requesting assistance with an account.
+Credentials were provided, which led to the attacks gaining administrator privileges to MGM’s Azure and Okta tenant environments...